nikolalsvk/blog/content/blog/three-ways-to-avoid-duplicate-sidekiq-jobs/index.md

 ## 2. Upgrading to Sidekiq Enterprise

-If you or your organization has some money laying around, you can upgrade to the Enterprise version of Sidekiq.
-It start at 179\$ per month and it has a cool feature to avoid duplicate jobs.
+If you or your organization has some money lying around, you can upgrade to the Enterprise version of Sidekiq.
+It starts at 179\$ per month, and it has a cool feature to avoid duplicate jobs.
 Unfortunately, I don't have a Sidekiq Enterprise, but I believe [their documentation](https://github.com/mperham/sidekiq/wiki/Ent-Unique-Jobs).
 You can easily have unique (non-duplicated) jobs with the following code: